Cider club

 All shipments will include the ciders listed above.
 You get to pick the rest.

-Shipments will be put in the mail by March 14th, or after your card on file is processed on its reoccurring subscription charge date if it normally falls after the 14th.
+Boxes will ship on or before December 15th, or as soon as your card on file is processed on its reoccurring subscription charge date if it normally falls thereafter.